 Less than an hour north of Rome, still undiscovered by mass tourism, lies a green and fertile region called the Sabine Hills.
 Here, wine (as well as olive oil) has been produced for millennia and greatly appreciated in ancient Rome.
-The River Tiber, which eventually reaches the Capital, provides the perfect soil composition for wine making.
+The River Tiber, which eventually reaches Rome, provides the perfect soil composition for winemaking.
 Today, a small number of boutique wineries have emerged, thanks to the passion and creativity of their owners.

 Some grapes that are grown here may be unusual, but they are the result of a process which involves reviving ancient traditional Italian varieties.

 The Italian Government has ruled that Sabine Hills 'D.O.C.'
 (Controlled designation of origin) wine should be a blend of Sangiovese and Montepulciano grapes for red wine and Malvasia and Trebbiano for white.
 The local wineries also produce other blends of predominantly Central Italian grapes and also a range of single-grape wines.
 Visiting these Sabine Hills wineries is a wonderful experience and an opportunity to witness how wine is made naturally on a small scale, in a beautiful environment.
 All wines can be purchased at the wineries.

 Tenuta Santa Lucia